 - Identify your vulnerable neighbours – keep in touch with them

-The Coordinator receives an advisory handbook published by National Neighbourhood Watch in conjunction with the Police.
+The Coordinator receives a short advisory guide published by National Neighbourhood Watch in conjunction with the Police.
 Click here to view this document.
+A detailed Coordinator’s Handbook has also been produced by ENWA for Eastleigh Coordinators – this is available by request to the Chair (see later on How to Set up a Scheme).

 Role of Scheme Member: